Why did Glasgow asylum seekers move to hotels?

 As a result, the council is continuing to explore new solutions to the housing crisis.
 This includes working with the UK government to secure additional funding for asylum seeker accommodation, as well as exploring new partnerships with private landlords and other organisations.

-See also How bad is crime in Glasgow?
+See also What is a Bam in Glasgow?

 In conclusion, the move to hotels for Glasgow asylum seekers was a necessary step in addressing the city’s housing crisis.
 While it has not been without its challenges, it has provided a temporary solution for those in need of accommodation.
 The council’s ongoing efforts to increase the availability of more permanent housing solutions are also to be commended, and it is hoped that these efforts will help to ensure that asylum seekers in Glasgow have access to safe and secure accommodation in the future.